Niall-Garvey/RP1SkinAgeing_scRNA/README.md

 # RP1SkinAgeing_scRNA

-# Research Project 1: Characterizing Skin Ageing Mechanisms through Multi-Omics Approaches Using scRNA-seq Data
+# Research Project 1 - Mapping Skin Ageing: An scRNA-seq Analysis of Cell Type-Specific Changes in Human Eyelid Across Age Groups

 ### Objective:
-The objective of this research project is to analyze an existing scRNA-seq dataset from this Human skin cell atlas dataset - https://ngdc.cncb.ac.cn/aging/landscape?project=Human_Skin to derive novel insights.
-The project focuses on skin ageing mechanisms using  **single-cell RNA sequencing (scRNA-seq)**
+The objective of this research project is to analyze an existing scRNA-seq dataset from this Human skin cell atlas dataset - https://ngdc.cncb.ac.cn/aging/landscape?project=Human_Skin of human eyelid.
+The project focuses on skin ageing changes using  **single-cell RNA sequencing (scRNA-seq)** data and mapping these age-related changes on skin cell subtype variation and function to derive novel insights.

 ### Project Tasks:
 1. **Data Analysis**: